AP-Skill-Development-Corporation/SRIT-CIVIL-Python-Batch-1/README.md

   - Jupyter Notebook Installation and running

 ## Day-02(25-01-2022):
-  - Literatrate Programming
+  - Literate Programming
   - Jupyter notebook brief explanation
-  - input and output formatting
+  - Input and output formatting
   - Data types,type() and typecasting

+## Day-03(27-01-2022):
+  - Conditional Statements with sample examples on each